govhack-science/govhack-science.github.io/_prizes/2016/act/act-best-data-wrangling.md

 For the team which best takes raw or reasonably unusable/unfriendly data and converts it into a better and more usable format.

 # Prize
-Cash prize to the value of $500
+Cash prize up to the value of $500

 # Eligibility Criteria
 Must use some ACT Government data sets from data.act.gov.au.